 - Destructive criticism

 We like them.
 Why?
-Because they allow you to progress, to put things into perspective and to do better.
+Because they allow you to progress, put things into perspective and do better.

-Here, you have a good example of constructive criticism that gives you a solution for you to question yourself in a good way so you can do better.
+Here, you have an excellent example of constructive criticism that gives you a solution to question yourself in a good way so you can do better.

-Yep, you are right, it’s very hard to ignore them ….
+Yep, you are right; it’s tough to ignore them ….
 Especially when they are recurrent ….
-I have to confess something … a couple of years ago I was the kind of person who really was affected by destructive criticism.
-In my head, I had those kinds of thoughts: “What if he is right?
+I have to confess something … a couple of years ago, I was the kind of person who was really affected by destructive criticism.
+I had those kinds of thoughts in my head: “What if he is right?
 What if it’s a bad idea?
-He tried but didn’t succeed and he is more qualified than I am … He is right then, it’s impossible for me to do this …”
+He tried but failed, and he is more qualified than I am … He is right, then.
+I can’t do this ….”

-I don’t think like this anymore, now those kinds of comments make me laugh, to be honest.
+I don’t think like this anymore.
+Now those kinds of comments make me laugh, to be honest.
 What changed in my brain?
-It’s quite simple, I had a change of mindset!
+It’s pretty simple.
+I had a change of mindset!